PremAnthati/project/README.md

 # project
-This is foe the hackathon
+This is for the hackathon